World Cup 2018 – Brazil team preview

 Brazil’s key players

 Neymar – Neymar is the most talented player in the Brazil squad.
 He came third in the Ballon d’Or after Cristiano Ronaldo and Lionel Messi and is expected to take the limelight after the duo retire.
 Neymar is the most expensive player in the world after making a move worth 222 million Euros from Barcelona to the star-studded Paris Saint Germain.
-During his time in Barcelona, Neymar formed a formidable trio with Lionel Messi and Luis Suarez that led them to win the treble among other titles.
+During his time in Barcelona, Neymar formed a formidable trio that led them to win the treble among other titles.

 He currently has a foot injury that brought a premature end to his first season in France in which he scored twenty-eight goals and sixteen assists in just thirty appearances.
 He is expected to recover in time for the tournament and will be the man to watch in Russia in the Brazilian squad.